-Data Source: Letter of Commitment from State, Federal, or other sources outside sources will be reviewed to determine the amount of leveraged funds injected into the project.
-In order to receive points under this criterion, the leveraging must have a minimum value of 1% of the CDBG-DR funds requested.
-For purposes of this criterion, leveraged funds include equipment, materials, and cash from the applicant and sources from other than the requesting entity.
+Data Source: Letter of Commitment from State, Federal, or other sources

+Methodology: The commitment letters from a State source, Federal source or other outside sources will be reviewed to determine the amount of leveraged funds injected into the project.
+In order to receive points under this criterion, the leveraging must have a minimum value of 1 percent of the CDBG-DR funds requested.
+For purposes of this criterion, leveraged funds include equip.m.ent, materials, and cash from the applicant and sources from other than the requesting entity.
 To calculate the leverage minimum, the following formula will be used: Leveraged Funds/CDBG-DR Funds Requested = Percent Leveraged.